OmenApps/django-segments/docs/reference.md

     This is used to convert the range field to a Python type when using the :meth:`django_segments.models.base.AbstractSpanMetaclass.get_range_field` method.

-.. data:: ON_DELETE_FOR_PREVIOUS

-    The behavior to use when deleting a segment or span that has a previous segment or span.
-Default is :attr:`django.db.models.CASCADE`.

 Global Span Configuration Options
 ---------------------------------

-These options are used to configure the behavior of all Span models, and can be overridden on a per-model basis by adding a ``Config`` class with one or more of the corresponding setting names in lowercase to the span model.
+These options are used to configure the behavior of all Span models, and can be overridden on a per-model basis by adding a ``SpanConfig`` class with one or more of the corresponding setting names in lowercase to the span model.
 Example:

 .. code-block:: python

     class MySpan(AbstractSpan):

-        class Config:
+        class SpanConfig:
             """Custom configuration options for this span."""

             allow_span_gaps = False